swanhtet01/InsightFactory/docs/roadmap.md

    trend visualisations in the Streamlit UI.
 4. Integrate alerting by pushing high-severity research planner recommendations to Slack or email so operations staff can act immediately.
+5. Extend the new data profiling layer with schema drift detection, row-count parity checks, and automated data quality scoring to guarantee reliable ERP/MES reporting inputs.